-Lyceum Theatre (Broadway).
+Oriental Theatre.
 By Henry Lewis, Jonathan Sayer and Henry Shields.
-Directed by Mark Bell.
+Directed by Matt DiCarlo.
+Original Broadway direction by Mark Bell.
 With ensemble cast.
-Running time: 2hrs 5mins.
+Running time: 2hrs 20mins.
 One intermission.
-Through Sept 3.